 I-care expects to make the vibration analysis app available to between 50 and 100 people in the coming months.

 And I-care uses the office safety app across the organization.
 In addition to addressing safety, this app makes it easy for people to enter data and helps I-care meet Belgium’s compliance requirements.

 These are just a few examples of the AppSheet apps I-care is using or has in development.
 Julien is also making a lubrication analysis app that’s similar to the vibration analysis app.
-The company expects to make that app available to 10 lubrication engineers early in 2019.

 He’s also creating a corporate FAQ app at the request of his supervisor.
 That will deliver answers about internal processes.
 And it will provide all employees with quick and easy access to people who can assist them with specific questions and challenges.

 “AppSheet is getting more and more popular within the company,” says Julien, who spends two days a week creating apps.
 He hopes to transition to creating apps full time starting this year.

 Creating your apps doesn't have to be a solitary experience either.
 AppSheet has a robust community forum where fellow creators and AppSheet employees can share and troubleshoot ideas together.

 Editor's note: Curious to see how I-care Group's work?
 While we cannot provide those apps, we do have more than 60 app templates for you to copy and customize.
 These apps work on phones, tablets and desktops, as shown by the Field Services sample app below.
 On AppSheet Sample App Page, you can filter apps by Industry, Function, or Feature.